webforj/webforj-documentation/docs/components/list-components/choice-box.md

 <JavadocLink type="engine" location="org/dwcj/component/button/Button" top='true'/>

 The `ChoiceBox` component is a user interface element designed to present users with a list of options or choices.
 Users can select a single option from this list, typically by clicking the `ChoiceBox`, which triggers the display of a dropdown list containing available choices.
 Users can also interact with the `ChoiceBox` with the arrow keys.
-When a user makes a selection, the chosen option is then displayed in the `ChoiceBox`.
+When a user makes a selection, the chosen option is then displayed in the `ChoiceBox` button.

 <ComponentDemo
 path='https://hot.bbx.kitchen/webapp/controlsamples?class=componentdemos.comboboxdemos.ChoiceBoxDemo'